Photographer

 Louisville, Kentucky, US

-Andialu wrote: Yeah, I'm sure you did that.
 Yeah I did, but at the time I didn't know they were gang members(Canadian gang hoods are much nicer than US gang hood apparantly, way to go Canada) and as far as I could tell they didn't have guns, I just though they were ridiculous.
-To me French is not one of those languages that I find threatening.
-Its a romantic or food related language, like Italian.
-A threatening language is German or Russian were everything sounds like they are going to murder you just for breathing.

 Model